jasonbyrne/L2script/README.md

 goto line 12
 ```

-### Set Variable
+### Use a String Variable

-Saves a variable with a given name and value
+Earlier, we saved a string variable like this

 ```
-set bgColor = blue
+string bgColor = blue
 ```

-You can later use this value in another line with the % character
+You can later use this value in another line with the `%` character

 ```
 paint box %bgColor